ExpressionEngine/ExpressionEngine-User-Guide/source/modules/pages/index.rst

 The `Pages Module Control Panel <control_panel/index.html>`_ allows you to create, edit, view and delete your Pages.

-.. note:: It is not necessary to give content authors access to the Modules section of the site to create and manage pages.
-Pages are merely channel entries assigned to a specific URL in the Pages tab of the Publish area, so regular permissions to create and edit channel entries is sufficient for a content author to manage page content.
+.. note:: In order to allow content authors full access to create and modify pages through both the Pages tab of the Publish area and the Pages module itself, it is necessary to give their members groups the appropriate Control Panel access for publishing and editing content, access to post and edit entries to the particular channel in question, access to Modules in general, and access to the Pages module specifically.

 ****************************************************
 Displaying Page Content with the Channel Entries Tag